okuparinen/okuparinen.github.io/cv.md

 > **Doctorate in Finnish Language**, Faculty of Information Technology and Communication Sciences, Tampere University August 2021
 > * Title: Muutoksen mekanismit.
 Kolmen aikapisteen reaaliaikatutkimus Helsingin puhekielestä.
 [Mechanisms of Change.
 A three time point real time study in Finnish spoken in Helsinki.]

+> **The University of Tampere Foundation's award** for the dissertation Muutoksen mekanismit.
+Kolmen aikapisteen reaaliaikatutkimus Helsingin puhekielestä.
+> * Awarded on September 5th, 2022.

 > **August Ahlqvist, Yrjö Wichmann, Kai Donner and Artturi Kannisto's fund award** for the dissertation Muutoksen mekanismit.
 Kolmen aikapisteen reaaliaikatutkimus Helsingin puhekielestä.
 > * Awarded by the Society for the Study of Finnish and The Finno-Ugrian Society March 14th, 2022.